Azure Service Bus

 The Azure Service Bus Connector connects to Service Bus via Microsoft API.
 In order to smoothly configure your mappings you have to pay attention to PROPERTIES part of your KCQL mappings.
 There are two cases here: reading from Service Bus of type QUEUE and of type TOPIC.
 Please refer to the relevant sections below.
 In case of further questions check Azure Service Bus documentation to learn more about those mechanisms.

-Reading from Queue
+Reading from Queues

 In order to be reading from the queue there's an additional parameter that you need to pass with your KCQL mapping in the PROPERTIES part.
 This parameter is servicebus.type